Kdenlive: History

 The project was initially started by Jason Wood in 2002.
 The development of Kdenlive moved on from the K Desktop Environment 3 version (which wasn't originally made for MLT) to KDE Platform 4, with an almost complete rewrite.
 This was completed with Kdenlive 0.7, released on 12 November 2008.
 Kdenlive 0.9.10 released on 1 October 2014 was the last KDE 4 release.

 Kdenlive started to plan a move into the KDE Projects and its infrastructure in 2014.
 Port to KDE Frameworks 5 was finished with the release of 2015.04.0 as part of KDE Applications 5.
 The move to KDE is ongoing.

 In early 2017 the development team started working on a refactoring of the program, and by June 2017 a first preview was available.
-By December 2017 the refactoring became the main focus of the development team with the release of the first usable preview.
+By December 2017, the refactoring became the main focus of the development team with the release of the first usable preview.
 Release of the refactoring version was originally planned for August 2018 in the KDE 18.08 Applications release.
 The refactored version of Kdenlive was released on 22 April 2019 in the KDE 19.04 Applications release.

 On 20 September 2022, KDE began the first fundraising drive for Kdenlive, with the funds to be used to implement major features and bring Kdenlive up to the standards of more professional video editors.
-By 18 October 2022, the initial goal of €15,000 had been met.
+By 18 October 2022, the initial goal of had been met.

+During September 2025's Akademy, the annual KDE community conference, it was announced that Kdenlive had been selected by the NLnet organisation's NGI Zero Commons Fund to receive a grant in order to develop a dopesheet feature for the software.
+The Kdenlive team also gathered for a development sprint, during which numerous user interface and quality of life improvements were planned.
+In December 2025, Kdenlive's 25.12 version was released, featuring menu restructurings, revamped dockers and audio monitors, as well as bugfixes and a new welcome screen.